Structured Linear CDEs: Maximally Expressive and Parallel-in-Time Sequence Models

 \paragraph{Related work}

-Increasing the expressivity of parallel-in-time sequence models while retaining their computational efficiency is of significant interest to the sequence modelling community, as it would facilitate training large, performant models.
+Increasing the expressivity of parallel-in-time sequence models while retaining their computational efficiency is of significant interest, as it would facilitate training large, performant models.
 One approach parallelises non-linear RNNs by rewriting them as fixed-point problems and applying parallel Newton or quasi-Newton methods to calculate their output \cite{lim2024parallelizingnonlinearsequentialmodels, gonzalez2024scalable}.
 However, reported wall-clock gains remain limited; parallel autoregressive generation can be up to twice as slow as sequential baselines~\cite{gonzalez2024scalable}.
-There have also been large numbers of input-dependent LRNN architectures proposed, including input-dependent block-diagonal LRNN \cite{fan-etal-2024-advancing}, DeltaNet \cite{yang2024parallelizing}, DeltaProduct \cite{siems2025deltaproductimprovingstatetrackinglinear}, Gated DeltaNet \cite{yang2025gateddeltanetworksimproving}, Mamba \cite{gu2023mamba}, Mamba-2 \cite{Dao2024Transformers}, RWKV-7 \cite{peng2025rwkv7gooseexpressivedynamic}, HGRN-2 \cite{Qin2024HGRN2}, mLSTM \cite{beck2024xlstm}, Gated Linear Attention \cite{yang2024gatedlinearattentiontransformers}, Gated Random Feature Attention \cite{peng2021random}, Gated Slot Attention \cite{zhang2024gated}, TTT-Linear \cite{sun2025learninglearntesttime}, and Titans \cite{behrouz2024titanslearningmemorizetest}.
-All of these model use either diagonal or DPLR state-transition matrices, and a comparison of individual architectures for a number of these models can be found in Table 2 of~\cite{yang2024parallelizing}.
+There have also been a large number of input-dependent LRNN architectures proposed, including input-dependent block-diagonal LRNN \cite{fan-etal-2024-advancing}, DeltaNet \cite{yang2024parallelizing}, DeltaProduct \cite{siems2025deltaproductimprovingstatetrackinglinear}, Gated DeltaNet \cite{yang2025gateddeltanetworksimproving}, Mamba \cite{gu2023mamba}, Mamba-2 \cite{Dao2024Transformers}, RWKV-7 \cite{peng2025rwkv7gooseexpressivedynamic}, HGRN-2~\cite{Qin2024HGRN2}, mLSTM \cite{beck2024xlstm}, Gated Linear Attention \cite{yang2024gatedlinearattentiontransformers}, Gated Random Feature Attention \cite{peng2021random}, Gated Slot Attention~\cite{zhang2024gated}, TTT-Linear \cite{sun2025learninglearntesttime}, and Titans \cite{behrouz2024titanslearningmemorizetest}.
+These models use either diagonal or DPLR state-transition matrices.
+Table 2 in \cite{yang2024parallelizing} presents a comparison of the architectures for a number of these models.